Stella Tsai

-Stella Ming Tsai (born 1963) is an American judge who has served as a judge-elect of the Commonwealth Court of Pennsylvania.
-She will take office in January 2026.
+Stella Ming Tsai (born 1963) is an American judge who has served as a judge of the Commonwealth Court of Pennsylvania since 2026.
+She previously served on the Philadelphia Court of Common Pleas.

 Education

 Tsai graduated from the University of Pennsylvania and Pennsylvania State University.

 Career

 Tsai was first appointed to the Philadelphia Court of Common Pleas in 2016.
 Soon after, she won an election to serve a ten-year term on the court.
 She ran for a seat on the Commonwealth Court in 2025.
 She won the Democratic primary unopposed on May 19.
 She defeated Matthew Wolford, the Republican nominee, on November 4.